 - 4. Multi-factor authentication on all remote access, RDP, etc.

 - 5. Network segmentation

 - 6. Network monitoring / data loss prevention

 - 10. Employee security awareness

-Yes, that’s a lot of work, but if your customers get it done, their odds of both avoiding and surviving breaches will improve greatly.
+To do all this, you must have a secure and dedicated internet provider for your business like EATEL Business Managed Wi-Fi.
+Yes, that’s a lot of work, but if you get it done, your odds of both avoiding and surviving breaches will improve greatly.

 This article was provided by our service partner: ESET.